Mr. Kamlesh Kumar Pant, IAS

 Indian Pharma is today uniquely placed as the Pharmacy of the World.
 It is the foremost supplier of generics, vaccines and anti-retroviral drugs for developing countries.
 The Pharma sector is a buoyant $42 billion industry with a strong export component.
 It is, thus, important to strengthen Indian Pharma and also to provide level playing field for businesses.

-At the same time, out of pocket expenses on medicines remains the single largest cause for families being dragged below the poverty threshold in India.
-The Government of India has placed Drugs under section 3 of the Essential Commodities Act 1955 to enable its regulation.
+At the same time, out of pocket expenses on medicines remain the single largest cause for families being dragged below the poverty threshold in India.
+The Government of India has placed Drugs under section 3 of the Essential Commodities Act, 1955 to enable its regulation.
 The Government is committed to improve access to essential and life saving medicines as it impacts quality of public health as also the economic viability of vulnerable sections of the society.

-NPPA strives to strike a balance between the interests of the consumers and the Pharma Industry as per the ambit of the DPCOs.
-For the first time, NPPA is expanding outside Delhi, through the Price Monitoring and Research Units (PMRUs) at State levels, for strengthening monitoring and public awareness.
+NPPA strives to strike a balance between the interests of the consumers and the Pharma Industry within the ambit of the DPCOs.
+For the first time, NPPA is expanding outside Delhi, through the Price Monitoring and Research Units (PMRUs) at State levels, for strengthening, monitoring and public awareness.
 There is a proactive attempt to synergise with the office of the Drug Controller General of India, State Drug Controllers and NIPERs for integrated data collection, regulation and improved services to the people.
 NPPA also seeks to undertake concurrent Research and Studies to enable credible contribution to Policy development at the Department of Pharmaceuticals and NITI Aayog.